-- I have been the sole provider financially since she was born and we are doing OK.
+- I have been the sole provider financially since they were born and we are doing OK.

-- I took her to see Hamilton twice.
+- I took them to see Hamilton twice.

 - I took a class on mental health and will be a lifelong learner on that for support.

-- I’ve made hard decisions and advocate for her.
+- I’ve made hard decisions and advocate for them.

-- I can find her a Micron.
+- I can find them a Micron.
 03 pen when it’s needed.

 - If there’s an art supply we don’t have I consider this an emergency and we immediately go to the store.

-- I push her to be a better version of her while accepting the version that doesn’t clean her room.
+- I push them to be a better version of themselves while accepting the version that doesn’t clean their room.

-- I am always carrying her heart with me.
+- I am always carrying their heart with me.

-- I dream and pray for her future.
+- I dream and pray for their future.

 - I release myself from all past guilt.